r4F705/bootGDExtension/README.md

 If you do not provide a Godot repository URL, the script will use "https://github.com/godotengine/godot-cpp" by default.

+### Notes

+The project should work for Windows, Linux and Macos but currently it has only been tested on Windows!

 Authors \
 **Nikos Raftogiannis**

 License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the Apache-2.0 License - see the LICENSE file for details